-STSC are proud to be working with these eco-sericulture specialists to produce our GOTS organic Peace Silk.
+STSC are proud to be working with these eco-sericulture specialists to produce our Peace Silk.
 STSC have worked with this sericulture coop and mill for more than 10 years and consider the silks to possibly be the world’s most sustainable and ethical luxury fabrics.
+Proud members of the World Fair Trade Organization (WFTO), the mill upholds the highest standards of social equity, biodiversity conservation, and ethical production.
+We believe the principles of cruelty-free and premium textiles are present in the textiles and support brands who value sustainability and luxury.

 Clients will be issued with the following Certifications and logos to use for PR and marketing along with photographs and information below to help educate customers on the unique non-toxic and ethical status setting this silk apart from "regular" silk that is toxic and causes hazardous chemical impact to the environment and the workers.